-On March 29, 2024, the last reported sales price of our Common Stock was \$6.45.
-The exercise price of the Public Warrants is higher than the current market price of our Common Stock and accordingly, Public Warrant holders may not be able to exercise their Public Warrants at this time.
-Cash proceeds associated with the exercises of the Public Warrants (and our other outstanding warrants) are dependent on our stock price and given the recent price volatility of our Common Stock and relative lack of liquidity in our stock, we may not receive any cash proceeds in relation to our outstanding warrants.
-In addition, the trading volume in our Common Stock and our Public Warrants may fluctuate and cause significant price variations to occur.
-We cannot assure you that the market price of the Common Stock and our Public Warrants will not fluctuate widely or decline significantly in the future in response to a number of factors, including, among others, the following:
+On June 18, 2024, the last reported sales price of our common stock was \$4.67.
+The exercise price of the public warrants is \$7.80.
+The exercise price of the public warrants is higher than the current market price of our common stock and accordingly, public warrant holders may not be able to exercise their public warrants at this time.
+Cash proceeds associated with the exercises of the public warrants are dependent on our stock price and given the recent price volatility of our common stock and relative lack of liquidity in our stock, we may not receive any cash proceeds in relation to our outstanding warrants.
+In addition, the trading volume in our common stock and our public warrants may fluctuate and cause significant price variations to occur.
+We cannot assure you that the market price of the common stock and our public warrants will not fluctuate widely or decline significantly in the future in response to a number of factors, including, among others, the following:

-- the realization of any of the risk factors presented in this annual report; - the concentration of the ownership of our shares by a limited number of affiliated stockholders may limit interest in our securities; - limited "public float" with a small number of persons whose sales or lack of sales could result in positive or negative pricing pressure on the market price for the Common Stock; - additions or departures of key personnel; - loss of a strategic relationship; - variations in operating results from the expectations of securities analysts or investors; - announcements of new products or services by us or our competitors; - reductions in the market share of our products; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - · investor perception of our industry or prospects; - insider selling or buying; - investors entering into short sale contracts; - regulatory developments affecting our industry; - · changes in our industry; - · competitive pricing pressures;

-- our ability to obtain working capital financing; - · our ability to execute our business plan; - · operating results that fall below expectations; - revisions in securities analysts' estimates or reductions in security analysts' coverage; and - · economic and other external factors.
+- the common stock being offered under this prospectus represents approximately % of the shares of common stock outstanding as of , 2024, and sales of a significant number of such shares could materially adversely affect the trading prices of our securities; - · the realization of any of the risk factors presented in this prospectus; - the concentration of the ownership of our shares by a limited number of affiliated stockholders may limit interest in our securities; - · limited "public float" with a small number of persons whose sales or lack of sales could result in positive or negative pricing pressure on the market price for the common stock; - · additions or departures of key personnel; - · loss of a strategic relationship; - · variations in operating results from the expectations of securities analysts or investors; - · announcements of new products or services by us or our competitors; - reductions in the market share of our products; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - · investor perception of our industry or prospects; - · insider selling or buying; - · investors entering into short sale contracts; - · regulatory developments affecting our industry; - changes in our industry; - · competitive pricing pressures; - · our ability to obtain working capital financing; - our ability to execute our business plan; - · operating results that fall below expectations; - \cdot revisions in securities analysts' estimates or reductions in security analysts' coverage; and - · economic and other external factors.

-Many of these factors are beyond our control and may decrease the market price of the Common Stock, regardless of our operating performance.
-We cannot make any predictions or projections as to what the prevailing market price for the Common Stock will be at any time, including as to whether the Common Stock will sustain current market prices, or as to what effect that the sale of shares or the availability of the Common Stock for sale at any time will have on the prevailing market price.
+Many of these factors are beyond our control and may decrease the market price of the common stock, regardless of our operating performance.
+We cannot make any predictions or projections as to what the prevailing market price for the common stock will be at any time, including as to whether the common stock will sustain current market prices, or as to what effect that the sale of shares or the availability of the common stock for sale at any time will have on the prevailing market price.
 In addition, the securities markets have from time-to-time experienced significant price and volume fluctuations that are unrelated to the operating performance of particular companies.
-These market fluctuations may also materially and adversely affect the market price of the Common Stock.
+These market fluctuations may also materially and adversely affect the market price of the common stock.